- Calcification in the muscle (Myositis ossificans):

 Injuries to muscles always involve muscular bleeding to a greater or lesser extent.
 In some cases the bleeding is diffuse between the muscle cells, whereas other cases can involve the bleeding being a larger, well-defined accumulation in the muscle.
 The larger the accumulation, the longer period is required for the accumulation to disappear and allow the muscle to heal.
 Accumulations of blood in the muscles often entail more pronounced pain than anticipated in relation to the primary evaluation of the extent of the injury.
 The diagnosis is best made via use of ultrasound scanning.
 If the accumulation is large it can be drained, which can advantageously be performed under guidance of ultrasound.

-Some recommend advise caution regarding massage to reduce the risk of myositis ossificans.
+Some recommend treatment with rheumatic medicine (NSAID) and advise caution regarding massage to reduce the risk of myositis ossificans.

 - Formation of fluid in the muscle (Hygrom).

 A formation of fluid will sometimes appear after an injury to a muscle, and can be of a considerable size.
-If the fluid does not diminish following relief, the accumulation can be drained by use of ultrasound scanning.
+If the fluid does not diminish following relief, the accumulation can be drained by use of ultrasound scanning, with injection of corticosteroid being a further possibility.
 Fluid accumulations can be the cause of the rehabilitation not progressing smoothly.

 - Acute compartment syndrome: